Mastery Approach to Parenting in Sports

 A Self-Instruction Program for Youth Sport Parents

 The Mastery Approach to Parenting in Sports is based on over 25 years of experience in youth sport coaching and parent education.
-The program was originally developed and delivered as a 60-minute workshop, and it has been transformed into a 45-minute DVD self-instruction program.
+The program was originally developed and delivered as a 60-minute workshop, and it has been transformed into a 45-minute video self-instruction program.
 The program is appropriate for parents who have relatively little athletic experience, as well as those who have a strong background in sports.

 -